 They are especially effective with thin to medium-thick outlines, where tapering of the line is not an issue.

 Patching needs to be done creatively, and even though there are universal principles of patch engineering and design, the specifics have to be decided on a character-by-character basis, and will be dependent on each individual design, details and proportions.

-The following video demonstrates how joints with outlines function, and shows various methods of patching.
+The following videos demonstrate how joints with outlines function, and show various methods of patching.